 Each Chair of a Board Committee receives an additional amount of \$20,000 per annum.
-The Chairs of the Board Committees are Paul Kasian (Audit and Risk Committee) and Connie Carnabuci (People, Culture and Remuneration Committee).
+The Chair of the Audit and Risk Committee is Paul Kasian.
+Connie Carnabuci was the Chair of the People, Culture and Remuneration Committee until her resignation on 9 December 2021, at which date Deborah Neff assumed the position.